kilrah/AudioScope/README.md

 ## Optional hardware mod

 If you install a [PT8211 Audio Kit for Teensy 3.x](https://www.pjrc.com/store/pt8211_kit.html) on your Scopeclock's Teensy it will also output the audio there, with the level controlled by the PC volume independently of the scope display size.
-That's what's actually used in the demo above.
+That's what's actually used in the demo above, with the JBL speaker as output.

 ![IMG_20220102_120553](https://user-images.githubusercontent.com/6065069/147874796-16991ea7-24d3-4f9f-9480-8bc852ecb849.jpg)